write

 Remarks

 File format is inferred from the extension (.csv, .tsv, .xlsx, .ion).
 Unknown extensions produce a runtime error.
 Only .ion supports ranvar, zedfunc, and embedding values.
+Written columns must be scalar values, not tuples.
+File output also rejects types that are not supported by the target file formats, such as markdown.
 Writes are atomic and become visible only after the script completes.
 The write statement can be placed inside an if / else branch to perform conditional exports; see the if keyword.
 The order by clause is supported to control the row order of the exported file.
 When a schema declares an enum column, the source vector must already be of the same enum type; use enum<<X>> to convert from text.
 Mismatched enum types are rejected.

 table enum Color = "white", "grey", "blue", "red"